LucasDelfino92/morrowindsharp/main2.md

   Disables unnecessary immersion breaking options and quest prefixes, removing lag when opening the quests and journal menues.
 - [ ] 02 UI Expansion
   Disables auto-select search bar, disables verbose buttons in favor of icons.
+- [ ] 03 Book Pickup
+  Sets books to be read by default.
 - [ ] 03 GMST Menu
   Makes NPCs less likely to greet you when walking past them; lowers camera view while sneaking; increases the time it takes for containers to respawn to 7 days (from 3).
 - [ ] 03 Security Enhanced